 The scammer will say you need to purchase an iTunes gift card to pay off your debt.
 It’s unlikely that the IRS or other debt collection agencies will accept gift cards as payment.
 Hang up.

-Apple provides helpful tips to recognize and avoid phishing scams or illegitimate support calls, which include:
+Apple provides helpful tips to recognize and avoid phishing scams or illegitimate support calls to avoid Apple scams, which include:

 If you receive a suspicious email from Apple, forward it to [email protected].